snathanfax/DermaCheck-AI/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1SmlPzm9MGCK3mGOmeCaL33uFUSy1xh2t
+View this app in AI Studio: https://ai.studio/apps/drive/1SmlPzm9MGCK3mGOmeCaL33uFUSy1xh2t

 ## Run Locally